Digital transformation roadmap overview

 Furniture is something most people want to shop for in person.
 Still, IKEA didn’t let that stop them from going gung-ho with digital transformation.

-The Swedish furniture giant used fun branding on its website to connect its audience and tapped into augmented reality to provide a more immersive, interactive shopping experience.
+The Swedish furniture giant used fun branding on its website to connect with its audience and tapped into augmented reality to provide a more immersive, interactive shopping experience.
 Customers can visualize items in their homes through the app or use their smartphones to scan items while they shop to speed up the checkout process.

 Nike